-Stephanie Lynn is an experienced early educator who is passionate about promoting meaningful educational experiences for children.
+Stephanie Seidler is an experienced early educator who is passionate about promoting meaningful educational experiences for children.

 She recently created a presentation to help educate teachers and parents about the benefits of process art over product art.

 Stephanie has kindly agreed to let us share it with you so that you can prepare educators and families for a “craptivity”-free future.

 I spend A LOT of time talking to educators and parents about the value of process over product.
 And while I feel the process-driven approach is gaining momentum, there is still an alarming number of educators and parents who prefer the product over the outcome.